 Either program presents the scorer with a visual representation of the volleyball court.
 Figure 1 shows the court screen for VolleyWrite.
 For those who have scored volleyball using the traditional paper system, it is easy to see how the electronic system makes keeping track of player location much easier.

 Also, as any scorer knows, the most time-consuming part of volleyball scoring is recording substitutions.
 The rules require that substitutions be verified.
-In other words, a player who is substituted in for a particular player location may not, in the same set, substitute for a different player location.
-Once the verification is made, the scorer is required to record each substitution in three different places on the score sheet.
+After verification by the R2, the scorer records each substitution in three different places on the score sheet.

-With electronic scoring, substitutions are as easy as clicking on a players number on the ‘bench’ — the list of player numbers under the main court display — and ‘dragging and dropping’ that number to the position being substituted.
+With electronic scoring, substitutions are as easy as clicking on a player’s number on a list of player numbers under the main court display.
+The scorer then ‘drags and drops’ the new number to the substituted position.
 The program will not allow a substitution in violation of the rules – a major benefit of electronic scoring.

 The ‘Paper’ Scoresheet

 While the actual actions required of the score are much simplified, the software simultaneously creates a standard score sheet.
 This can subsequently be printed for use by coaching staffs.
 Figure 2 displays such a scoresheet, as created by the actions which resulted in the court display shown in Figure 1.
 At the end of the match, the scoresheet is automatically printed.

 The NCAA 2016 rules for women’s volleyball allow electronic scoring at all levels of the collegiate sport.
 Additionally, many club volleyball associations and state high school athletic associations allow electronic scoring in their respective areas.